Art Direction | Branding

 I first met Mariya when we both were living in Portland, Oregon.
-A year ago, I decided on a whim to move to the Bay Area; we reconnected when I moved to Oakland.
-She’s a talented contemporary fashion photographer and her photographs embody strong and empowered female figures.
+In June 2016, I decided on a whim to move to the Bay Area; we reconnected when I moved to Oakland.
+She is a talented contemporary fashion photographer, and her photographs embody strong and empowered female figures.

-Being attracted to her style of photography, I was delighted to not only help her with her logo mark and to oversee the design of her thesis magazine, “Freedom to Choose.”
-Her thesis aimed to empower her models, and thereby enable her audience to adopt the traditional gender roles of the opposite sex.
+Being attracted to her style of photography, I was delighted to help her with her logo mark and to oversee the design of her thesis magazine, “Freedom to Choose.”
+Her thesis aimed to empower her models, thereby enabling her audience to adopt the opposite sex’s traditional gender roles of the opposite sex.

-Mariya and I have a similar design taste, clean and modern design with a twist.
-Narrowing down the process of designing for both the magazine and the logo, we created a mood board on Pinterest to share our design inspiration to remain on the same page.
+Mariya and I had a similar design taste, clean and modern with a twist.
+Narrowing down the design process for both the magazine and the logo, we created a mood board on Pinterest to share our design inspiration.

-Mariya is originally from Montana, so we were drawn to the shape of a triangle to represent the mountains of her hometown.
-However, as the logo transformed, and as a proclaimed feminist, she identified the upside down triangle, as symbolizing “feminine.”
+Mariya is originally from Montana, so we were drawn to the shape of a triangle to represent her hometown’s mountains.
+However, as the logo transformed, and as a proclaimed feminist, she identified the upside-down triangle as the “feminine” symbol.
 Using the letter M in the triangle created negative space in the triangle, forming a mountain shape.
 The mountain and the triangle gave the nod to her past and present.

-Using the Pinterest mood boards as inspiration, we were quickly able to pick a look and feel for her thesis magazine.
-Mariya’s color palette for the magazine was vibrant with bold colors.
-Each spread used a different treatment for the typography, depending on the theme.
+Using the Pinterest mood boards as inspiration, we were quickly able to pick a look and feel for her fashion thesis magazine.
+Mariya’s color palette was vibrant, with bold colors with each spread using different typography treatments, depending on the theme.
 The full 80-page magazine is now for sale on Blurb.
-To view the entire spread, click on the link below.
+To view the entire magazine, click on the link below.

 Color palette | Orange, gray, white and charcoal.